 If the parties are not too far apart, they may choose to mediate their case.
 They meet with a neutral mediator and make a brief opening presentation to each other.
 The licensed Georgia mediator then takes the parties into separate rooms and explores issues with each to see if there is common ground on settlement numbers.

 Mediation is not mandatory unless ordered by the Court and if it fails, then it is on to trial.
 In Georgia the time to get to a jury trial can vary from around 10 months to 2 years, depending on the County and the Judge.
 It is rare for a case to go on longer unless the lawyer is lazy.

 Trials on basic car accident cases in Georgia last around two days and you must be present for the trial.

 Although most cases settle, a good number get litigated and tried.
 Just because a case can settle, does not mean that it should.
 A case should settle when fair value is offered and if not, the case should go into litigation.

-Copyright © 2014 by Christopher M. Simon, All Rights Reserved
+Copyright © 2014 by Christopher Simon Attorney at Law, All Rights Reserved